Infertility is more than a medical issue.

 If your thoughts and feelings about infertility are negatively impacting your day-to-day life, counseling can be an invaluable resource and outlet.

-Our licensed therapists each have personal experience with infertility as well as training to help you individually or as a couple with the mental and emotional aspects of your journey.
+Each of our licensed therapists have personal experience with infertility as well as training to help you individually or as a couple with the mental and emotional aspects of your journey.
 Most of our therapists and staff also have personal experiences with infertility that helps us better understand what you're going through.